mgonto/restangular/README.md

 * **call(methodName, params*)**: This will return a new promise of the previous value, after calling the method called methodName with the parameters params.
 * **get(fieldName)**: This will return a new promise for the type of the field.
 The param of this new promise is the property `fieldName` from the original promise result.
 * **push(object)**: This method will only be in the promises of arrays.
 It's a subset of the call method that does a push.
+* **$object**: This returns the reference to the object that will be filled once the server responds a value.
+This means that if you call `getList` this will be an empty array by default.
+Once the array is returned from the server, this same `$object` property will get filled with results from the server.

 I know these explanations are quite complicated, so let's see an example :D.